APP MTH 3023 - Partial Differential Equations and Waves III

 - Assessment must maintain academic standards.

-Assessment Related RequirementsAn aggregate score of at least 50% is required to pass the course.
+Assessment Related RequirementsAn aggregate score of 50% is required to pass the course.
+Furthermore students must achieve at least 40% on the final examination to pass the course.

 Grades for your performance in this course will be awarded in accordance with the following scheme: